 There are significant defects in the surface of the road on Stonegate, where paving slabs are broken and uneven, which makes it unsafe for pedestrians.

 Over the years we've had to replace damaged or worn paving stones, leading to ongoing occasional disruption and costs, but we are now investing around £500,000 to fully reconstruct and repave the entire length of Stonegate.

 The works only include the highway, not the footway, so pedestrian access to properties and businesses will be maintained at all times.

-A section of footpath on each side of our work areas will be restricted owing to our hoarding line.
+A section of footpath on each side of our work areas will be restricted owing to fancing around the works.
 This will still allow access to business entrances, but at a reduced width.

-We'll install signage onto our hoarding explaining what we're doing and signs will be in place to divert pedestrians to the correct footpaths to use.
+We'll install signage explaining what we're doing and signs will be in place to divert pedestrians to the correct footpaths to use.
 Ramps will be put in place too.

 Access for business deliveries

 Deliveries will be permitted on Stonegate as normal, during their allocated hours, 5.00am to 10.00am.
 This will be managed by our traffic marshalls, but vehicle access will only be possible up to the boundary of our works area.